 In Kenya, Information About Breastfeeding Saves Lives

 Editor’s Note: This month, Action Against Hunger joined the NGO community in celebrating World Breastfeeding Week by sharing heartwarming stories about some of our work to promote breastfeeding in Kenya.
-You can read our first two stories here and here.
 This week, we're sharing the final story in our series about the importance of breastfeeding.

 Nuriyo Omar Aden was among the thousands of refugees who migrated to Kenya from Bardere, Somalia, after severe drought hit the horn of Africa in 2011.
 Upon arrival in Kenya, she settled in a refugee camp in Dadaab, where she and her family still live.